Save

 Disadvantages include the occasionally clumsy attachment, which limits the size of the flame and needs practice in use.
 The energy provided by the flame also isn’t as much as that provided by gas; you’ll likely wait a lot longer for your billy to boil!

 As for stoves that operate with Shellite, these work well in any climate or altitude.
-That said, they tend to be complex to use, as reverberent as a jet engine, and fail to produce a pleasant, soft flame.
+That said, they tend to be complex to use, as reverberant as a jet engine, and fail to produce a pleasant, soft flame.

 Summary